johanberntsson/ozmoo/documentation/manual/manual.md

 - A Z-code file always starts with a section called dynamic memory.
 Ozmoo will not be able to handle games with more than roughly 35 KB of dynamic memory.
 - If you want to run Ozmoo on a system with a single 1541 drive (or an emulation of one), the part of the game file that is not dynamic memory can be no larger than 170 KB.
 This typically means the game file can be about 190 KB in size.
-- Some Inform 6 games and pretty much all Inform 7 games are to slow to be much on a Commodore 64.
+- Some Inform 6 games and pretty much all Inform 7 games are too slow to be much fun on a Commodore 64.
 In general Infocom games, PunyInform games and modern-day ZIL games work the best.
 Inform 5 games and early Inform 6 games (typically using library 6/1 or 6/2) often work well too.

 ## Quickstart

 The simplest but also somewhat limited option, is to use Ozmoo Online, a web page where you can build games with Ozmoo without installing anything on your computer.
 Ozmoo online is located at: http://microheaven.com/ozmooonline/

 The other option is to install Ozmoo on your computer.
 This can be done on Windows, Linux and Mac OS X. To build a game, you run something like "ruby make.rb game.z5" Add -s to make the game start in Vice when it has been built.
-Run make.rb without arguments to view all options.

 ### Dependencies